-Policy updates in Louisiana
+Policy updates in Maryland

-- The state's learning standards are aligned from birth through grade 12. - The state is one of 10 states in the nation all in the SREB region that require school districts to offer full-day kindergarten programs. - The state approved industry exams for specific career and technical education courses.
-It requires students to pass these exams to earn postsecondary credit.
+- The state's learning standards are aligned from birth through grade 12.
+It is the only state in the region to have early learning standards for children from birth through age 8. - The state is one of 10 states in the nation all in the SREB region that require school districts to offer full-day kindergarten programs. - The state has career-academic and readiness standards for career and technical education completers.